 I'm new to this and want to take some writing classes first – do you have any recommendations?

 I highly recommend the Writing Workshops with prize-winning author Diane Chandler and her publisher Stephanie Zia of Blackbird Digital Books.
-They take place in Chiswick, London, U.K., and can be booked through this link.
+The workshops now take place online, so you can attend from anywhere in the world – and can be booked through this link.